wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/add-login-and-logout.md

 ## Add routes

-When the user clicks the "Login with Asgardeo" button, they will be redirected to our app's login page, which is hosted by Asgardeo.
+When the user clicks the "Login with Asgardeo" button, they will be redirected to our app's login page, which is hosted by {{product_name}}.
 Once on that page, the user will log in by providing their credentials.
 After they've logged in, the user will be redirected back to our app.

 Open `routes/auth.js` and add the following code at the end of the file, which creates two routes.
 The first will redirect the user to the sigin page.
 The second will process the authentication result when the user is redirected back.